 Rabbi Dr. Stuart W. Halpern is senior advisor to the provost and senior program officer of the Straus Center for Torah and Western Thought at Yeshiva University.
 He has edited or co-edited 17 books, including most recently, Esther in America, Proclaim Liberty Throughout the Land: The Hebrew Bible in the United States, and Gleanings: Reflections on Ruth.
-He has taught at Yeshiva University, synagogues, Hillels, and adult educational settings across the US, Europe, and Israel, and his writing has appeared in Tablet magazine and the Jewish Review of Books.
+He has taught at Yeshiva University, synagogues, Hillels, and adult educational settings across the US, Europe, and Israel, and his writing has appeared in the Wall Street Journal, Newsweek, Tablet magazine, and the Jewish Review of Books.

 Erica Brown, PhD

 Dr. Erica Brown is director of the Mayberg Center for Jewish Education and Leadership and an associate professor of curriculum and pedagogy at The George Washington University.
 She was a Jerusalem Fellow, is a faculty member of the Wexner Foundation, an Avi Chai Fellow, and the recipient of the 2009 Covenant Award for her work in education.
 She is the author of 12 books on leadership, the Hebrew Bible, and spirituality.
 Her newest book is The Book of Esther: Power, Fate and Fragility in Exile (Koren).
 Brown has been published in the New York Times, The Atlantic, Tablet, First Things, and The Jewish Review of Books and wrote a monthly column for the New York Jewish Week.
 She has blogged for Psychology Today, Newsweek/Washington Post’s “On Faith,” and JTA and tweeted on one page of Talmud study a day @DrEricaBrown.